denten-books/plain-text/1-chapter.md

 and numbers), but it can also function as control code ("move left," "erase mark") altering the movement of the mechanism.

+I would like to spend a moment to consider the mechanics of the Turing machine.
 In fact, the Turing machine does not properly differentiate between content and control code.
 Its "internal state" (Turing uses terms of sentient awareness throughout) "is determined by *m*-configuration *q<sub>n</sub>* and the scanned